Loading...

 How to consume chili with beans (canned) without glucose spikes

-Incorporate lean protein sources like grilled chicken or turkey into your meal.
-Proteins can slow down digestion and help stabilize blood sugar levels.
+Incorporate lean protein sources like grilled chicken or turkey breast, which can help stabilize blood sugar levels.

 Include Healthy Fats

-Add healthy fats such as avocado slices, a sprinkle of nuts, or a drizzle of olive oil to your chili.
-These fats can help slow the absorption of carbohydrates and prevent spikes.
+Add healthy fats such as avocado slices or a small amount of olive oil.
+These can slow down carbohydrate absorption.

-Add more non-starchy vegetables like bell peppers, spinach, or zucchini to your chili.
-These can add fiber and nutrients while helping to moderate blood sugar levels.
+Increase the volume of the meal with vegetables like bell peppers, spinach, or zucchini to add fiber and nutrients without spiking blood sugar.

 healthspan-mbl